lee-zhg/Introduction-to-Deep-Learning/NNModeler-ICFHR.md

 1. We now start to flatten our dimensions and add a fully connected network to start getting to our desired output.
     - Drag and drop a `Flatten` node from `Core` section
     - Drag and drop a `Dense` node from Core section in the left sidebar
-    - Connect them together and set the dense layer to 128 nodes (leave other parameters as default)
+    - Connect them together and
+    - Set the dense layer to 128 nodes (leave other parameters as default)
     - `Close`

     ![](docs/images/ss21.png)